fredefox/ap-facein-erl/README.md

 c(facein), c(test), test:test_all().
 ```

 In an interactive erlang-session.
-Test-cases arae likewise annoted with comments.
+Test-cases are likewise annoted with comments.

 ## Code-review
-First the overall structure of the code will be presented and then the implementation-detais of one of the functions will be presented.
+First the overall structure of the code will be presented and then the implementation-details of one of the functions will be presented.

 All code-samples are taken directly from the source stripped of comments and blank lines.

 ### Overall structure
 The code is structuered so that first the function is the one defining a Person Server's operation.
 Each clause in the outer-most `receive`-statement (with one exception) is the server-implementation corresponding to some client-side function.
 These client-side functions are the ones this module exports.
-All of these follow a very simple synchrnous message-passing protocol which is defined in the function `request/2`:
+All of these follow a very simple synchronous message-passing protocol which is defined in the function `request/2`:

 ```erlang
 request(Pid, Request) ->